1997–98 Michigan State Spartans men's basketball team

 The 1997–98 Michigan State Spartans men's basketball team represented Michigan State University in the 1997–98 NCAA Division I men's basketball season.
 The team played their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
 They were coached by third-year head coach, Tom Izzo.
-The Spartans finished the season 22–8, 13–3 in Big Ten play to win a share the regular season Big Ten regular season championship.
+The Spartans finished the season 22–8, 13–3 in Big Ten play to win a share the regular season regular season championship.
 As the No. 1 seed in the inaugural Big Ten tournament, they were upset by Minnesota in the quarterfinals.
 MSU received a bid to the NCAA tournament as the No. 4 seed in the East region, marking the school's first appearance in the Tournament since 1995 and first under Izzo.
-They defeated Eastern Michigan in the First Round which marked their first Tournament win since 1994.
+They defeated Eastern Michigan in the first round which marked their first tournament win since 1994.
 They then defeated Princeton to advance to the Sweet Sixteen for the first time since 1990.
 There they lost to No. 1-ranked North Carolina.

 Previous season

-The Spartans finished the 1996–97 season 17–12, 9–9 in Big Ten play to finish in a three-way tie for sixth place.
-Michigan State received an invitation to the NIT and beat George Washington in the first round.
-In the second round, they lost to Florida State.